WebAssembly/spec/spectec/test-prose/TEST.md

     - the table C.TABLES[x] exists.
     - C.TABLES[x] is (at lim rt').
     - rt matches the reference type rt'.
-    - the expression expr is valid with the value type I32.
+    - the expression expr is valid with the value type at.
     - expr is constant.
   - Or:
     - elemmode is PASSIVE.